GLOBAL PARTNER PROGRAM

 Back to top

 CIPUSA can process the application within 3-5 business days.
-This service is based on CIPUSA receiving a complete application, training plan and all fees being paid.
+This service is based on CIPUSA receiving a complete application, training plan, additional forms, and all fees paid in full.

 If a Global Partner participant needs to bring a dependent to the U.S. with them, the applicant should complete the CIPUSA application J-2 dependent section as required.
 The cost for J-2 sponsorship for each dependent is $750 USD